Canon 100D vs 1D Mark IV

 The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS-1D Mark IV are two digital cameras that were announced, respectively, in March 2013 and October 2009.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (100D) and an APS-H sensor.
-The 100D has a resolution of 17.9 megapixel, whereas the 1D Mark IV provides 16 MP.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (100D) and an APS-H (1D Mark IV) sensor.
+The 100D has a resolution of 17.9 megapixels, whereas the 1D Mark IV provides 16 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Canon 100D and the Canon 1D Mark IV are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
-Three consecutive perspectives from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents 100 percent across all the size and weight measures).
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D Mark IV is considerably larger (130 percent) than the Canon 100D.
 Moreover, the 1D Mark IV is substantially heavier (202 percent) than the 100D.
 It is noteworthy in this context that the 1D Mark IV is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.